shaal/party/CONTRIBUTING.md

 We are using [GitLab Issues](https://gitlab.com/yo/devparty/-/issues) to manage our public bugs.
 We keep a close eye on this so before filing a new issue, try to make sure the problem does not already exist.

 ---
-## Pull Requests
+## Merge Requests
-- The latest changes are always in `main` branch, so please make your Pull Request against that branch.
+- The latest changes are always in `main` branch, so please make your Merge Request against that branch.
-- Pull Requests should be raised for any change.
+- Merge Requests should be raised for any change.
-- Pull Requests need approval of a core contributor before merging.
+- Merge Requests need the approval of a maintainer before merging.
-- Run `npm run lint` before committing to make resolving conflicts easier (VSCode users, check out this extension to fix lint issues in development)
+- Run `yarn lint` before committing to make resolving conflicts easier (VSCode users, check out this extension to fix lint issues in development)
-- We encourage you to test your changes, and if you have the opportunity, please make those tests part of the Pull Request
+- We encourage you to test your changes, and if you have the opportunity, please make those tests part of the Merge Request.
-- If you add new functionality, please provide the corresponding documentation as well and make it part of the Pull Request
+- If you add new functionality, please provide the corresponding documentation as well and make it part of the Merge Request.
-## Submitting a Pull Request
+## Submitting a Merge Request

-Before submitting your pull request make sure the following requirements are fulfilled:
+Before submitting your merge request make sure the following requirements are fulfilled:

 - Create your branch from `main`.
 - If you’ve fixed a bug or added code that should be tested, add the tests and then link the corresponding issue in either your commit or your PR.
-- Make sure your code lints (`npm run lint`).
+- Make sure your code is linted (`yarn lint`).

 ## Contribution Prerequisites